jsdclxvi/Reforestation/README.md

-## A doll was recently found dead in a rice paddy.
-It's the only known instance of a nick nack paddy wack.
+## If a child refuses to sleep during nap time, are they guilty of resisting a rest?